- Fairly straightforward and simpler to learn and be productive.

 - You will experience the pain of missing Generics as in Java or the power of dynamic-languages when trying to design a solution.
 This leaves you with writing a little verbose code and unwarranted duplication of code-logic.

-- Go doesn't support method overloading.
+- Go doesn't support method overloading and the convenience default parameter values.
 As per Go FAQs, this is a decision taken consciously to simplify things.

 - Go emphasizes on shorter naming convention than meaningful names even if it were to be longer.
 It's been a hard efforts for the world to come to terms to having meaningful names as naming convention fighting the bad habits of shorter names.
 Go language is taking programmers to older bad habits with pride :(